 How to Make Overnight Oats

-The basic ingredients you will need are: plain greek yogurt, almond milk (I used unsweetened vanilla), rolled / old-fashioned oats, chia seeds, and a fruit of choice (optional).
+The basic ingredients you will need for this Overnight Oats recipe are: plain greek yogurt, almond milk (I used unsweetened vanilla), rolled / old-fashioned oats, chia seeds, and a fruit of choice (optional).

 Then add 1/3 cup each of almond milk and greek yogurt.
-I use plain greek yogurt because I like to sweeten my oats with fresh or frozen fruit.
-Feel free to use a flavored greek yogurt if you wish, though.
+I use plain greek yogurt because I like to sweeten my oats with fresh or frozen fruit, although feel free to use a flavored greek yogurt if you wish.